Alexander Sample: Archbishop of Portland

-Viewpoints
+Views

 Abortion

 In April 2009, Sample expressed his "disappointment and dismay" over the University of Notre Dame's decision to invite President Barack Obama to deliver its commencement speech and receive an honorary degree, given Obama's support of abortion.
-He added, It saddens me beyond words that the great university named after Our Lady would bestow distinction and honor on a politician who would seek to expand threats to such innocent human life.
+He added: It saddens me beyond words that the great university named after Our Lady would bestow distinction and honor on a politician who would seek to expand threats to such innocent human life.

+In March 2025, Archbishop Alexander Sample issued a formal statement in response to Oregon Governor Tina Kotek's proclamation of Abortion Provider Appreciation Day.
+He criticized the framing of the issue, stating:

+And that’s why, no matter how loudly abortion is celebrated, something feels… off.
+The need to frame it as a social good, as a moral necessity, reveals the guilt just beneath the surface.
+If abortion were truly nothing, no one would need to justify it.
+No one would need to celebrate it.
+The fact that it must be ritualized as progress is itself an admission of its darkness.

 Immigration

-In December 2016, at a mass celebrating the Feast of Our Lady of Guadalupe, Sample condemned racist and bigoted language used against minorities in the 2016 US Presidential Election Campaign.
+In December 2016, at a Mass celebrating the Feast of Our Lady of Guadalupe, Sample condemned racist and bigoted language used against minorities by Donald Trump in the 2016 US Presidential Election Campaign.
 He stated:It does not matter to me from where you have come, when you came, or whether you have the proper documents or not.
 You are loved!
 You are loved by God and precious in his eyes.
 You are loved by Our Lady of Guadalupe.
 You are her special children, her little ones, and she will not abandon you.

-LGBT rights
+Issues related to marriage and sexuality

-In 2017, Sample decreed that Catholics in the archdiocese who are sexually-active LGBT, divorced or remarried in a civil ceremony should not receive the eucharist.
+In 2017, Sample decreed that Catholics in the archdiocese who are sexually active LGBT or divorced and civilly remarried (without a declaration of nullity) heterosexuals should not receive the eucharist.
 These individuals must first "sacramentally confess all serious sins with a firm purpose to change" before they can take communion.

+In 2023, Sample released guidelines for the Portland Archdiocese regarding gender and pronouns.
+He asked teachers not to use preferred pronouns.
+After a coalition of parents and teachers asked for a meeting to discuss, he closed down the Department of Catholic schools, which Sample claimed was unrelated and due to mismanagement by school officials.